jetstream-cloud/js2docs/docs/faq/general-faq.md

 It can take up to four hours for ACCESS to sync up everything to Jetstream2.
 If you were added recently, we recommend trying later.
 If you still cannot access your Jetstream2 account and your PI or resource manager has confirmed that you are on a valid allocation, [contact Jetstream2 help](https://jetstream-cloud.org/contact/index.html){target=_blank}.

+!!!
+Note "Use ACCESS CI credentials if you're having trouble authenticating"

+     We know ACCESS-CI credentials work correctly and recommend using those unless you are 100% sure you have linked credentials PREVIOUSLY in CILogon.

 ---

 ### How do I cite Jetstream2 ?